 I served as a consultant or contractor to numerous institutions including the Smithsonian Asian Pacific American Center, the National Endowment of the Arts, the Minnesota History Center, the Council on Asian Pacific Minnesotans, the Minnesota State Arts Board, the Metropolitan Regional Arts Council, and the Minneapolis Institute of Art.

 The author of 6 books, my work appears in 100+ publications globally including Australia, Canada, England, Scotland, Germany, France, Singapore, Hong Kong, Korea, Chile, Pakistan, and the United States.
 I am the first Lao to hold professional membership in the Horror Writer Association.
-My writing is translated in Spanish, French, German, Thai, Tagalog, Bengali, and Lao.
+My writing is translated in Spanish, French, German, Chinese, Japanese, Korean, Thai, Tagalog, Bengali, and Lao.